nycu-caslab/OSC-RISCV-Web/labs/lab3.rst

   * Do not hardcode any physical addresses.
 All memory ranges (usable or reserved) must be obtained from the VF2 Device Tree:

-    1. Spin tables or early boot structures, if required by VF2
-    2. Kernel image region
+    1. Kernel image region
-    3. Initramfs region
+    2. Initramfs region
-    4. Device Tree blob itself
+    3. Device Tree blob itself
-    5. Any additional platform-specific reserved areas (e.g., CLINT, PLIC)
+    4. Any additional platform-specific reserved areas (OpenSBI, Framebuffer, etc.)